 Zoom etiquette and video conferencing skills

 Why converting to video-conferencing meetings is still in transition for many meeting organisers

-Firstly, it was increasingly necessary to use video conferencing to audit overseas suppliers (and other remotely-located partners) in the pharmaceutical or medical device supply chains.
+- Firstly, it has been increasingly necessary to use video conferencing to audit overseas suppliers (and other remotely-located partners) in the pharmaceutical or medical device supply chains.

-Secondly, Zoom meetings and ‘Microsoft Teams’ meetings became mandatory for protecting personnel, premises and patients from potential virus contamination risks, especially during major outbreaks.
+Secondly, Zoom meetings and ‘Microsoft Teams’ meetings became mandatory in response to the pandemic.
+They are now a crucial alternative to in-person meetings, helping protect personnel, premises and patients from potential virus contamination risks.
+Especially during major outbreaks.

-Video Auditing (‘virtual auditing’) procedures are now being used for:
+Video Auditing (‘virtual auditing’) procedures in GMP sectors are now being used for: